19.7.2024

 Zoning in New Zealand determines what you can build on your property.
 These laws vary by region and are outlined in district plans managed by local councils.

-A national environmental standard (NES) would need to be created to permit a granny flat on site in rural and residential zones without resource consent.
+A national environmental standard (NES) is in discussion to permit a granny flat on site in rural and residential zones without resource consent.

 Here’s a breakdown of different zone types in New Zealand: